-We tend to be conscious of how we begin conversations and of our behavior amidst them.
-It’s important to not overlook our methods of exiting them as well however.
+We tend to be conscious of how we begin conversations, and of our behavior amidst them.
+However, it’s important to not overlook our methods of exiting them as well.
 Your exits out of conversations are what will stick in the short-term memory of the ones you interact with.
-This recency bias can serve to either amplify the content of the conversation, or influence others to forget of its importance.
+This recency bias can serve to either amplify the perception of the conversation, or influence others to forget of its importance.
 In hopes of insuring that your exits out of conversations serve to make them stand out, there are a couple of things that you can do.
 This article hopes to present things to remember when ending conversations in memorable ways.

 Summarize What You’ve Heard in a Positive Light

 “I’ll be sure to remember what you said about ____, it opened up my eyes to that possibility.”